Graphical Finite Population Sampling

-Interestingly, Algorithm \ref{Alfixed} can be viewed as a vertical adaptation of the systematic sampling method proposed by Madow (1949).
-However, in the following, I will demonstrate that unlike systematic sampling described by Madow (1949), this novel approach possesses the capability to emulate various traditional and novel designs, including many fixed-size unequal probability sampling methods.
+Interestingly, Algorithm \ref{Alfixed} can be viewed as a vertical adaptation of the systematic sampling method proposed by \citet{mad:49}.
+However, in the following, it will be demonstrated that unlike the systematic sampling described by \citet{mad:49}, this novel approach possesses the capability to emulate various traditional and novel designs, including many fixed-size unequal probability sampling methods.

-To increase the entropy of the Madow version of GFS, a strategy similar to the one described in Section \ref{Sec.Reduce} can be applied.
-Specifically, two strips of two samples can be selected, and two segments of their bars can be interchanged, provided that an empty space exists in the new positions.
-This approach preserves fixed sample sizes while increasing entropy.
+To generate a new design from the Madow version of GFS while preserving the FIP and the fixed-size constraint, a strategy analogous to that described in Section~\ref{Sec.Reduce} can be employed.
+Specifically, two strips corresponding to two samples can be selected, and two segments of their bars can be interchanged, provided that an empty space exists in the new positions.
+This approach preserves fixed sample sizes while generating a new design.
 However, to present a complete algorithm for this process, it is necessary to define two key concepts.